 LS&A students: If you are interested in obtaining an override for ENGR 101 as a prerequisite for transferring to the College of Engineering, complete the online application form.
 These requests are reviewed after first year engineering students are finished registering.
 This means that you will not find out if you are approved to register until late August/early September for fall, and late December/early January for winter.

-Apply to be a GSI/IA or Grader
+Work with ENGR 101 as a GSI/IA or Grader

 If you are interested in working with ENGR 101 as a GSI, IA, or a Grader, please fill out this form, and your name will be added to our list of interested students.
 We will contact you with how to apply.
 Application windows are roughly mid-March and mid-November (we may or may not have staff openings for any given semester).
 If you have any questions about this process, please contact the Office of First Year Programs at firstname.lastname@example.org.